n-category = (n,n)-category

 Tamsamani?–Simpson definition: An -category is a simplicial object in -categories satisfying object-discreteness and the Segal condition.
 This definition is inductive (it is a different way of formalizing “iterated weak enrichment”) and thus cannot do in an obvious way.
 It does have a natural extension to -categories, and the resulting notion of (∞,1)-category reduces to a Segal category.
 The iterated version of this is that of Segal n-category.
 This notion of “weak enrichment” in a cartesian model category? is studied carefully in Simpson’s book Homotopy Theory of Higher Categories.

 Joyal’s definition: An -category is an -cellular set satisfying horn-filling conditions.
 This definition can do by using -cellular sets instead of -cellular sets, and it can do by requiring different horn-filling conditions on -cellular sets.
 The notion of (∞,1)-category one obtains in this way is a quasicategory, and the resulting notion of -groupoid is a Kan complex.
-Perhaps this definition doesn’t quite work in general, however.
+For , however, the obvious “horn-filling conditions” are not quite right; Dimitri Ara has shown how to correct them (albeit not very explicitly), obtaining a definition he calls an n-quasicategory, which form a model category Quillen equivalent to Rezk’s definition (below).

 Barwick’s definition (popularized by Lurie in solving the Baez–Dolan cobordism hypothesis): an -category is an -fold simplicial topological space satisfying completeness and the Segal condition.
 See n-fold complete Segal space.
 An -category is again defined as an -category in which all -cells are essentially unique for .
 It is not clear whether this definition can do .
 An -category with this definition is also the same as a complete Segal space.